-This is project is to be completed in Spring of 2018
+This is project was completed in 2018.

-HayWired Scenario/Branding, Marketing and Public Engagement Campaign
+HayWired Scenario/OutSmart Disaster Branding, Marketing and Public Engagement Campaign

 This campaign will build awareness about the HayWired scenario and report findings.
 SSC has hired the Honey Agency to develop a consumer-friendly platform and campaign to inform target audiences on proactive earthquake preparedness, loss mitigation and how to recover rapidly from earthquakes.
 Building awareness about the HayWired scenario and the findings that are published in the various reports, the Honey Agency will create a recognizable and unique brand for the scenario.
 The deliverables include creating a toolkit of materials, a website, brochures, flyers, social media graphics and media/press kit and badge for the project's partners and participating businesses.